How Does an “Automatic Stay” Work in Pennsylvania?

 How Do I Know if a Creditor Violated an Automatic Stay?

 Creditors can face serious consequences for willfully violating an automatic stay in Pennsylvania.
-Attempts to contact you for repayment outside the bankruptcy case may constitute automatic stay violations, so tell us immediately.
+Attempts to contact you for repayment outside the bankruptcy case may violate the automatic stay, so tell us immediately.

 Continuing wage garnishment, lawsuits, foreclosures, repossession, or initiating this activity once an automatic stay is in effect violates it.
 Tell us about any letters, phone calls, or other communication attempts from creditors, and give us any documentation you have of such contact.